Sixth Crusade: Frederick II and the Papacy

-The Agreement of San Germano
+Agreement of San Germano

 The Agreement of San Germano of 25 July 1225, signed at present day Cassino, was between Frederick II and Honorius III.
 A Dominican named Guala de Roniis was responsible for the negotiations.
 Frederick promised to depart on the Crusade by 15 August 1227 and remain for two years.
 During this period, he was to maintain 1000 knights in Syria, provide transport for additional forces, and provide Rome with 100,000 ounces in gold in the care of Hermann of Salza, John of Brienne and the patriarch.
 These funds would be returned to the emperor once he arrived at Acre.
 If, for any reason (including his death), he did not arrive, the money would be employed for the needs of the Holy Land.
 He also promised that if he went on Crusade that he would lead.
 After the agreement was signed, Guala became Bishop of Brescia.
 Based on the terms of the agreement, Frederick's forces ceased to occupy portions of the pontifical states.
 Moreover, all papal possessions in the Kingdom of Sicily were to be restored to the pope.

 Frederick attested to the terms at the high altar with his hand on the Gospels.
 Apostolic legate Rainald of Urslingen, the duke of Spoleto, swore "on the soul of the emperor" that the agreement would be upheld under the pain of excommunication.
 In a letter to the pope, Frederick reiterated the terms and accepted the ban in the event the Crusade did not happen.
 He had committed himself beyond all retreat.

-The situation in Italy
+Situation in Italy

 After agreeing with Honorius to launch a Crusade before 1228, Frederick summoned an imperial Diet at Cremona, the main pro-imperial city in Lombardy.
 The main arguments for holding the Diet would be to continue the struggle against heresy, to organize the crusade, and to restore the imperial power in northern Italy, long usurped by the numerous communes located there.
 Those assembled responded with the reformation of the Lombard League, which had already defeated the emperor Frederick I in the 12th century, and again Milan was chosen as the league's leader.
 The Diet was cancelled as well as the Truce of Constance.
 The situation was stabilized only through a compromise reached by Honorius between Frederick and the league.
 During his sojourn in northern Italy, Frederick also invested the Teutonic Knights with the territories in what would become East Prussia, starting what was later called the Northern Crusades.